 This is a guest post by Frank Degenaar.
 Frank is a private English teacher in Fortaleza, Brazil.
 Visit his blog “Natively Speaking Comics” to start learning hundreds of new expressions.

-You have read this article Speaking / Vocabulary with the title Learn hundreds of expressions a year in just 5 minutes a day - the fun way.
-You can bookmark this page URL http://apostolosmakrides.blogspot.com/2011/02/learn-hundreds-of-expressions-year-in.html.
+with the title Learn hundreds of expressions a year in just 5 minutes a day - the fun way.
+You can bookmark this page URL https://apostolosmakrides.blogspot.com/2011/02/learn-hundreds-of-expressions-year-in.html.
 Thanks!

 No comment for "Learn hundreds of expressions a year in just 5 minutes a day - the fun way"